PipelineDeals/engineering_docs/job-tiers.md

 ### Process and structure

- * Define and enhance the software delivery process for all teams
  * Define the teams and who leads them
  * Define deployment strategy
- * Set the overall technical direction

 ### Initiative & Attitude

  * Be the spokesperson for the entire Engineering team
  * Evangelize the Engineering team to the company and beyond
  * Leads technical direction of all products

 ### Communication

 * Be the main touchpoint for all inbound and outbound communications of the engineering team